anushkaMadhushan/anushkaMadhushan/README.md

 ### Hi there, I'm Anushka Madhushan 👋

-## I'm Working As a Software Engineer Intern!!
+## I'm Working As a Software Engineer!!

 - 🌱 I’m currently learning everything 🤣
-- 🥅 2022 Goals: Learn more Things Do More Projects
+- 🥅 2024 Goals: Learn more Things Do More Projects

 ### Social Links: